nbelo/react-github-api-user-search/README.md

 - userName to persist the name of the typed username in the first page.

 📌 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)
-- The visible page (html) is controlled by the number in the **users.total_count** in the JSX code returned.
+- The visible page (html) is controlled by the number in the **users.total_count** in the JSX code returned by the main App.
 - If we don't have any users loaded, the first page is displayed, otherwise, the user page is displayed.

 📌  ![CSS3](https://img.shields.io/badge/-CSS3-549FDE?style=flat-square&logo=css3&logoColor=white)
-- Writing CSS is much more simple if we use SASS, so I've decided to use this prepocessor to help in this task.
+- Writing CSS is much more simple and organized if we use SASS, so I've decided to use this prepocessor to help in this task.

 --
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Tests
+Two automated Tests were developed, one for each page
+- [x] **Renders search page** : If the string "The search page" is found in the page the test passes.
+- [x] **Loads and displays user page for username "nuno"** : The username is set to "nuno" and a api search user request is triggered,and, after the string "The user page" is displayed, if the user login name "nuno" is found in the page, the test passes.

 ## Available Scripts